mm80843/T3.5/docs/Benef/PBN__Benef_119.md

 # __Flexible customization__

-## Name of the Benefit

-Users can freely customize space configurations and occupant behaviors to see the impact of each design decision.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in the simulation system allows for better decision-making, leading to improved safety measures and reduced transmission risk, ultimately protecting occupants and improving the reputation and value of the built environment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_118.md)